maxpatiiuk/alia/README.md

 ## Appendix 4: Naming

-The name of the language comes from "Alia Cult" in the Dune book series.
+The language is named after "Alia Atreides" from the Dune book series.
-No special meaning resides behind the choice; I just though it sounds cool, is short, yet distinct.

 My #1 source of sci-fi sounding terms is the [Dune terminology](https://dune.fandom.com/wiki/List_of_Dune_terminology) page.
 Also, glossaries of sci-fi terms are helpful